Reviews You Can Rely On

 Ease of Setup

 A hammock that is easy to set up typically means that it has an intuitive and quick suspension system.
-The Chameleon we tested used a quick-adjust buckle system, and the integrated bug net and ridgeline made the set up of accessories a non-issue.
+The Chameleon uses a quick-adjust buckle system, and the integrated bug net and ridgeline made the setup of accessories a non-issue.

-The customizable nature of the Chameleon allows you to select their Beetle Buckle with webbing suspension (the type we tested), a whoopie sling suspension with tree straps, or no suspension at all if you want to build your own.
-Dutchware sells 10 types of suspension systems and all kinds of suspension components a la carte, so you can always get something different if you later decide you don't like what you have.
+The customizable nature of the Chameleon allows you to select their Beetle Buckle with webbing suspension – which is the type we tested – a whoopie sling suspension with tree straps, or no suspension at all, if you want to build your own.
+Dutchware sells 10 types of suspension systems and all kinds of suspension components à la carte, so you can always get something different if you later decide you don't like what you have.

 The integrated ridgeline on the Chameleon is a feature that we find useful for a few reasons.
-First, if you have left the bug netting connected, setting up the hammock, ridgeline, and netting involves the single step of connecting the hammock to the suspension.
-Second, you can check to see if you have set your hammock up with optimal tension for comfort by feeling the ridgeline tension when lying inside.
-The ridgeline should be somewhat taut but not so tight you can't bend it easily with your hand.
+Firstly, if you leave the bug netting connected, setting up the hammock, ridgeline, and netting involves the single step of connecting the hammock to the suspension.
+Secondly, you can check to see if you have set your hammock up with optimal tension for comfort by feeling the ridgeline tension when lying inside.
+The ridgeline should be taut but not so tight that you can't bend it with your hand.

-dutchware chameleon hammock review - with or without the angles staked out, we found the hammock to be...
+dutchware chameleon - with or without the angles staked out, we found the hammock to be...

 With or without the angles staked out, we found the hammock to be equally comfortable and spacious.